rdf-elixir/rdf-ex/README.md

 ## Consulting

-If you need help with your Elixir and Linked Data projects, just contact <info@cokron.com> or visit <https://www.cokron.com/kontakt>.
+If you need help with your Elixir and Linked Data projects, just contact [NinjaConcept](https://www.ninjaconcept.com/) via <contact@ninjaconcept.com>.

 ## Acknowledgements